akatsuki521/CertShim/README.md

 This is CertShim Java version.

+Motivation:

+According to "The Most Dangerous Code in the Word: Validating SSL certificates in Non-Browser Software", JSSE API is misused in several security critical applications.
+By default, JSSE doesn't turning on hostname verification.
+Thus the applications is vulnerable to Man-In-The-Middle(MITM) attack.
+This project is aimed at correcting SSL(JSSE) API misuse and provide additional method to validate a certificate.
+Thus protect users from MITM attack.

+Implementation:

 Here is the instruction to install CertShim:
 1. run "sudo -v" to give install file permission for 5 mins.
 2. run "sudo apt-get install sqlite3" if you don't have it.